Sebssekk/AWSArchitectDemos/mod02-iam/README.md

     - Try to list all buckets (✅OK PERMISSION to see them all -> ROLE IAM POLICY)
     - Try to list all objects of *demo-public* bucket (✅OK PERMISSION -> ROLE IAM POLICY)
     - Try to download an object from *demo-public* bucket (✅OK PERMISSION -> ROLE IAM POLICY)
-    - Try to download an object from *private-public* bucket (✅OK PERMISSION -> ROLE RB POLICY of bucket)
+    - Try to download an object from *private-public* bucket (✅OK PERMISSION -> ROLE  IAM POLICY)

     - As the role is an admin role...
 Try to list ec2 (⛔**NO** PERMISSION -> Permission Boundary)